Leaflet/Leaflet/FAQ.md

 #### I have an app that gets lots of hits a day, and I want to switch from Google/Bing/whatever to Leaflet.
 Is there a fee for using it?

-Leaflet, unlike all-in-one solutions like Google Maps, is just a JavaScript library.
+Leaflet, unlike Google Maps and other all-in-one solutions, is just a JavaScript library.
-It's free to use, but doesn't provide map imagery on its own &mdash; you have to choose a tile service to combine with it.
+It's free to use, but doesn't provide map imagery on its own &mdash;
+you have to choose a tile service to combine with it.

-There are plenty of options for a tile service, each with their own terms of use, prices (some of them free), features, limitations, etc.
+There are [plenty of options](#what-map-tiles-can-i-use-with-leaflet-is-it-limited-to-openstreetmap) for a tile service, each with their own terms of use, prices (some of them free), features, limitations, etc.
-See the answer to first question of the FAQ for more info.
+Choice is yours.

 #### I'm building a commercial app that I plan to sell.
 Can I use Leaflet in it?